For your Home

 This is a classy breed of spiders.
 While black or brown, they have red patterns and markings.
 Females have two reddish triangular markings on their undersides that resemble an hourglass or sometimes only a single triangle.
 There are usually red markings above the spinnerets.
 Males usually have a colored pattern on top, and a row of red spots along with white lines or bars extending to the sides.
 As for spiderlings, they are usually orange or white, with markings on top, as well as one or two reddish ones beneath.

-The black widow is actually a name given to a wide range of spiders located across the globe, and all of whom are part of the genus of spider known as Latrodectus which are in the larger family of Theridiidae.
+The black widow is actually a name given to a wide range of spiders located across the globe, and all of whom are part of the genus of spider known as Latrodectus which are in the larger family of Theridiidae (also known as comb-footed spiders, due to the special comb-like bristles on their hind legs that help them weave their strong, tangled webs).
 There are actually 32 species known as widows all over the planet.
+The most well-known species in North America is Latrodectus mactans.

-They are predators and their venom is potent.
-Reportedly the poison of a North American black widow is 15 times stronger than a rattlesnake and can cause paralysis of the lungs in extreme cases.
+They are predators, and their venom is potent.
+Reportedly, the poison of a North American black widow is 15 times stronger than that of a rattlesnake and can cause paralysis of the lungs in extreme cases.

 Widows got their name from their habit of mating with the much smaller, harmless, male widows and then devouring them.
 Spider cannibalism is common, and this does happen, but again not always.
 Male widow spiders have been seen seeking mates that have recently eaten, seeking webs with the carcasses of insects they have eaten.